 Once your calipers are torqued back down, give the wheel a spin and make sure it’s spinning smoothly.
 While the wheel is spinning, test your front brakes.
 They should be stopping the wheel from spinning.
 If you forget to pump up the brake lever here, you may end up doing it in a hurry when trying to stop for real!
 No one wants to back down a lift or take a test ride and not be able to stop.
 Don’t forget to pump your brake lever before lowering the bike down.

-You’ve put a new front wheel on your 2000 – 2020 touring Harley model without paying a shop a dime!
+Congratulations!
+You’ve officially put a new front wheel on your 2000-2020 touring Harley motorcycle without paying a shop a dime!

 PRO TIP: if you can take a wheel off and put it back on, you’ll save money on tire changes by bringing the shop a rim instead of the whole bike.